0xarash/arbitrage/README.md

 ## Configuration

 The project uses a simple config file (`config.toml`).
-Below is an example if such config file.
+Below is an example of such config file.

 ```toml
 [arbitrage]